refenv/cijoe-pkg-liblightnvm/README.md

 # Use refence definitions as a template for defining your environment
 cat $CIJ_ENVS/refenv-u1604.sh > target_env.sh

+# The following is the qemu variables to define
 tail -n +2 $CIJ_ENVS/qemu.sh >> target_env.sh

+# Lastly, the variables used by liblightnvm testcases
 tail -n +2 $CIJ_ENVS/refenv-liblightnvm.sh >> target_env.sh

 # Open up your favorite editor and modify accordingly